nickfrerichs/logalerts/README.md

 return None
 ```

-Notes:
+###Notes:
 * There are other optional instance/object variables that can be used such as a watchdog to help alert when a reader has not been
 reading any new lines for a certain time period.
 * Two logreaders can (and should) be used to read the same log file(s).
 They essentially filter on log entries that are to be used
 by logmonitors.
 The parent Logreader class will keep track of and only store a single copy of the log file transparently to multiple
-logreaders that may be consumign the log file.
+logreaders that may be consuming the log file.
 * Any lines resulting in an error are skipped and a notice of the error can be emailed.
 After too many errors, the reader is disabled.
+This makes it important to catch errors and return None if a raw log line does not meet the expected format.
 * Readers have their own state data, mostly used to store stats to aid in error detection and watchdogs.

+### Logreader example
 ```text
 class reader_demo(logreader.Filereader):